apecloud/kubeblocks/docs/user_docs/installation/install-and-uninstall-kbcli-and-kubeblocks.md

     * KubeBlocks is installed with built-in toleration which tolerates the node with the `kb-controller=true:NoSchedule` taint.
     * KubeBlocks is installed with built-in node affinity which first deploys the node with the `kb-controller:true` label.
-    * This command installs the latest release version in your Kubernetes environment under the default namespace `kb-system` since your `kubectl` can connect to your Kubernetes clusters.
+    * This command installs the same version of KubeBlocks as that of `kbcli` in your Kubernetes environment under the default namespace `kb-system` since your `kubectl` can connect to your Kubernetes clusters.
 If you want to install KubeBlocks in a specified namespace, run the command below.

        ```bash
        kbcli kubeblocks install -n <name> --create-namespace=true